MyonicS/NumpadCheatsheet/README.md

 # NumpadCheatsheet
-Cheatsheet of numpad codes usefull for scientific writing
+Cheatsheet of numpad codes useful for scientific writing when not using LaTex.
+Please add to it!

 | Symbol | code |
 | ----------- | ----------- |